Phuongaz/EasySpecter/README.md

 # EasySpecter

-A simple specter for Minecraft Bedrock Edition use [gophertunnel](https://github.com/Sandertv/gophertunnel)
+A simple specter for Minecraft Bedrock Edition based on [gophertunnel](https://github.com/Sandertv/gophertunnel)

 # How to use